 It is our goal that kids play with and against like-skilled players so that kids can learn and grow together.
 League play (squirt-bantam, or 10U to 14U) skaters will be divided into teams by the evaluators, who will then determine what level they play.
 They are in descending order: A1, A2, A3, B, and C. For 8U, its red, white and blue.
 There can be several teams at each level, or even no team at a level.
-We make every effort to have even teams if there are two teams playing at the same level.
 For 6U, kids are divided evenly among teams after the coaches watch them skate for a few weeks.
 So 6U teams may not be formed until early October.

 What can I expect to happen at evaluations?